Financial Aid

 To be eligible to receive Trinity scholarship awards, a Free Application for Federal Student Aid (FAFSA) must be filed and sent to Trinity.
 Trinity’s Federal School Code is 012059.

-The Presidential Scholarships are 90%, 75%, and 60% tuition waivers.
-These three scholarships are awarded to three exceptional students displaying aptitude in academics, leadership, and Christian commitment.
+The Presidential Scholarships tuition waivers.
+Three scholarships are awarded to three exceptional students displaying aptitude in academics, leadership, and Christian commitment.

 To be eligible for any Trinity Bible College & Graduate School scholarship, all students must be admitted to Trinity as full-time students and must remain in good standing in academic, student account, and student conduct records.
 It is recommended that students file a FAFSA each year and submit all required documents.
 Any federal or state grants will be subtracted from the cost of tuition before Trinity scholarships will be applied.
 All Trinity Scholarships are on tuition only.

-Winners receive the awarded percentage off of tuition for the eight semesters they attend Trinity Bible College as long as they meet the listed requirements.
+Winners receive the award off of tuition for the eight semesters they attend Trinity Bible College as long as they meet the listed requirements.
 This scholarship cannot be stacked with other Trinity or institutional scholarships.

 All room, board, and fees will be covered by federal student loans, outside funding, or personal finances.